Rescue of Bat 21 Bravo: PAVN strength prevents air rescue

 On the morning of 7 April, 1st Lt.
 Bruce C. Walker accompanied by naval artillery spotter Marine Lt.
-Larry F. Potts were flying USAF OV-10A (Covey 282) from 20th Tactical Air Support Squadron.
-Potts was directing naval gunfire from the destroyer USS Buchanan against Soviet-supplied North Vietnamese tanks to protect Hambleton.
+Larry F. Potts were flying OV-10A (Covey 282) from 20th Tactical Air Support Squadron.
+Potts was directing naval gunfire from the destroyer USS Buchanan against North Vietnamese tanks to protect Hambleton.
 At 11:05, an O-1 Bird Dog pilot observed a SAM launch and Covey 282 was shot down 3 mi west of Highway 1 and 4 mi north of Highway 9.
 Radio contact was established with both Potts and Walker, and both reported that they were uninjured, but each man was too close to North Vietnamese forces to attempt a rescue.

 Clark hid on the south side of the Mieu Giang River, while Walker was about 6 km north of Hambleton, who was on the north side of the river about 2 km from the town of Cam Lo.
-Clark evaded capture for a number of days and was in contact with SAR personnel when he warned them away due to the proximity of NVA forces.
+Clark evaded capture for a number of days and was in contact with SAR personnel when he warned them away due to the proximity of PAVN forces.

 The U.S. rescuers knew that the North Vietnamese were monitoring radio communications and understood English.
 Clark and Hambleton were several miles apart.
-A forward air controller told Clark, who was from Idaho, to "Get to the Snake, make like Esther Williams and float to Boston."
+A FAC told Clark, who was from Idaho, to "Get to the Snake, make like Esther Williams and float to Boston."
 In other words, get to the river and swim east.

 It was Potts' 25th birthday.
 Potts was wounded and captured alive, but later died in Quang Binh prison.
-In January 1992, members of the Joint Task Force for Full Accounting examined war artifacts in the Hanoi military museum and found Larry Pott's ID card.
+In January 1992, members of the Joint Task Force for Full Accounting examined war artifacts in the Hanoi military museum and found Potts' ID card.
 The disposition and location of Walker's remains are unknown.